Ishdin/Ishdin-Web-Development/README.md

-Here we learn about the basics of HRML and CSS language
+Here we learn about the basics of HTML and CSS language